srjresearch/BayesianWAND/Data/README.md

 ### Different ranking types

 Care must be taken when handling different ranking types.
-First we recall the notation used within the paper and then provde an example of each ranking type and how they should be formatted in the data file.

-K<sub>i</sub> is the number of entities considered by ranker i n<sub>i</sub> is the number of positions (ranks) reported by ranker i

-Now suppose we have K = 6 entities, labelled (1,2,3,4,5,6),
+First recall that K<sub>i</sub> denotes the number of entities considered by ranker i and n<sub>i</sub> is the number of positions (ranks) reported by ranker i.
+Suppose we have K = 6 entities, labelled (1,2,3,4,5,6), then an example of the 4 different ranking types is as follows.

 #### Complete ranking

-For a complete ranking we have n<sub>i</sub>=K<sub>i</sub>= K
+A complete ranking occurs when a ranker considers and ranks all possible entities and so here n<sub>i</sub> = K<sub>i</sub> = K. An entry of

 1 2 3 4 5 6

+within row i of the data file would specify that ranker i preferred entity 1 over entity 2, and entity 2 over entity 3 and so on.

+#### Partial ranking

+Partial rankings occur when a ranker considers a subset of all the entities and reports back a position for each of those considered, and so n<sub>i</sub> = K<sub>i</sub> &lt K in this scenario.

+If ranker i only considered entities (1,2,3) then  n<sub>i</sub> = K<sub>i</sub> = 3 and an entry of

 1 2 3 0 0 0

+within row i of the data file would specify that ranker i preferred entity 1 over entity 2, and entity 2 over entity 3.
+The remining entities (4,5,6) were not considered and so do not feature and zeros are used to fill the n<sub>i</sub> - K remaining positions.

 3 4 5 6 1 2
 4 5 6 1 3 0